BII-Lab/Yeti-Project/README.md

 Q：The requirement for the machine (apparently, a VPS could be enough?)

 A: A VPS is OK.
-The experiments we expected so far (described in the webpage) are not strongly related to computing and mem capacity of server , but networking connectivity matters.
+The experiments we expected so far (described in the webpage) are not strongly related to computing and mem capacity of server, but networking connectivity matters.

 Q: How about its connectivity?